Under this program of fire sales, the price of state-owned assets was fixed (amid hyperinflation) at their book value of July 1992.

 Predictably, amid the social misery caused by withdrawal of state services, rising food prices and unemployment (millions of employees were laid off by privatized firms), these tradeable vouchers were sold off, quickly and cheaply, by members of a population hungry for cash.

-The buyers were enterprise managers and, from outside, wealthy institutional investors.
-Thanks to their liquidity and privileged social status, these parties accumulated large blocks of vouchers and converted them into ownership of newly private firms.
+The buyers were enterprise managers and, from outside, Komsomol leaders and wealthy institutional investors.
+Thanks to their liquidity, political connections and privileged social status, these parties accumulated large blocks of vouchers and converted them into ownership of newly private firms.

 Thus the so-called ‘Red Directors’, the former managers of state-owned firms who during the 1980s under Gorbachev had acquired enterprise autonomy and limited ‘control rights’, now acquired full property rights.